w159/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_IntuneVPNConfigurationPolicyAndroidDeviceOwner/readme.md

-# IntuneVPNConfigurationPolicyIOS
+# IntuneVPNConfigurationPolicyAndroidDeviceOwner

 ## Description

-This resource configures an Intune VPN Configuration Policy for iOS Device.
+This resource configures an Intune VPN Configuration Policy for Android Device Owner Devices.